 An Obrt (“craft”) business is an independent and permanent trade established by the person whose aim is to earn income or a profit through production, traffic or services.
 A person is allowed to perform any kind of economic activity which isn’t forbidden by the law.

-Types of Trade Businesses
+- Types of Trade Businesses

 There are three types of obrt in Croatia:

-- Slobodni obrt (free craft)
+- Slobodni obrt (free trade business/craft)

-- Vezani obrt (“tied” craft)
+- Vezani obrt (“tied” trade business/craft)

-- Povlašteni obrt (preferential craft)
+- Povlašteni obrt (preferential trade business/craft)

 If you wish to open a business in Croatia and do not need to gain residency through the business, then an obrt is a great option due to its low taxes, requirements and oversight.

 General requirements are: